drabdou/QrMobi/README.md

 # QrMobi
-Android App (Mobile) allowing the payment of any service or the transfer of money between two parties through Qr-code and comes with Two versions:
+An Android App allowing the payment of a service or the transfer of money between two parties through Qr-code and comes with Two versions:
- Version 1: Client Side ( Access to different services/ manage his account and/or pay bills) Version 2: Handler Side ( Access to different services/ manage his account and/or create bills)
+ Version 1: Client Side ( Access to relative features/ management of account and/or pay bills) Version 2: Handler Side ( Access to relative features/ management of account and/or create bills)

- Below are some screenshots of the main process: ( The app also has other cool features )
+ Below are some screenshots of the main process: ( The app has also some other cool features )

 Authentication view: